ionStici/react/react/react-essentials.md

 const list = arr.map((item) => <li key={item}>{item}</li>);
 ```

-Using `map` we can dynamically render JSX.
+Using `map` we can dynamically render JSX elements.

 ### The key attribute

-`key` is a JSX attribute, its value should be something unique (similar to an `id`).
+`key` is a special attribute, its value should be something unique.

-React uses them internally to keep track of lists rendered using the `map` method.
+React uses `key` internally to keep track of lists rendered using the `map` method.

 <br>